wasimusu/python_project/readme.md

 A template setup for a python project.

 It contains the following:
-* Setting up a python package
+1. Setting up a python package
-* unittest for testing the project libraries
+2. unittest for testing the project libraries
-* TravisCI for continuous integration
+3. TravisCI for continuous integration
-* Documentation on readthedocs.org built using Sphinx, Doxygen and breathe.
+4. Generating documentation locally and on readthedocs.org built using Sphinx and Doxygen
-* Packaging the library for distribution on PyPi
+5. Packaging the library for distribution on PyPi

 The template documentation for this project is on [readthedocs](https://python-project-setup.readthedocs.io/en/latest/).